 My daughter, Alexis, does fiber arts.
 If you’re looking for unusual handmade holiday ornaments, please have a look.
 These are internally illuminated cross-stitched designs that can hang on a tree or mantle, or decorate a table.
 The batteries last 250 to 500 hours and are easily replaced.Her creations can be seen on Etsy, on the Metal Dreams web site, or you can communicate directly with her at firstname.lastname@example.org and discuss custom designs.

 Back in 1963, my Aunt Annie, who was at that time 90 years old, gave me a recipe she had gotten from her mother for an unusual cake she learned to make as a child in Germany.
-She called it Kriegskuchen, which translates as “War Cake”, and it was called this because it’s easy to make and does not require butter, or eggs, or oil, which are in short supply during a war.
-And for those of you on a low-calorie or low-fat diet, or for those with an egg allergy, this is just what you were looking for.
+She called it Kriegskuchen, which translates as “War Cake”.
+It was called this because it’s easy to make and does not require butter, or eggs, or oil, which are in short supply during a war.
+For those of you on a low-calorie or low-fat diet, or for those with an egg allergy, this is just what you were looking for.

-My mother made this cake often during the year all through the 60’s and 70’s, and especially around Christmas.
-The flavor of the standard recipe is very Christmas-like, but the recipe is very flexible.
-I have continued the tradition for many years, and I’ve experimented a lot with variations on the original recipe.
-Around Christmas I bake and ship these cakes in various flavors to my friends and my kids, and I thought I’d share it here.
+My mother made this cake often during the year all through the 1960’s and 70’s, and especially around Christmas.
+The flavor of the standard recipe is Christmas-like, but the recipe is flexible.
+I’ve continued the tradition for many years, and experimented a lot with variations on the original recipe.
+Around Christmas I bake and ship these cakes in various flavors to my friends and kids.
+I thought I’d share it here.

 All of these cakes are baked in a standard bread pan.
-The recipe I got from my aunt was all in grams but my mother converted it all to more convenient units right from the start.
+The recipe I got from my aunt was in grams but my mother converted it all to more convenient units.

 2 cups flour